infinum/Locker/README.md

 `supportedBiometricsAuthentication` checks if the device has support for some Biometric type.
 `configuredBiometricsAuthentication` checks if the device has support for some Biometrics type and if that Biometric is enabled in device settings.

-#### 8. There is a local JSON file which contains every iPhone and iPad model which has FaceID or TouchID.
+#### 8. There is a local JSON file that contains every iPhone and iPad model which has FaceID or TouchID.
 That way we can check if the user's device can use FaceID or TouchID.
-If you want to allow the JSON file to sync itself with an API if the user's device isn't contained in the list, you can set `enableDeviceListSync` to be true.
+If you want to allow the JSON file to sync itself with a server, you can set `enableDeviceListSync` to `true`.
-`enableDeviceListSync` checks if the user's device is on the JSON file biometry supported device list.
-If the device is not on the list, it syncs the list with a list from the API and writes it down to the local JSON file.
+`enableDeviceListSync` when enabled, if the device is not present on the local list, it syncs the list with a list from the server and writes it down to the local JSON file.

 ## Contributing